Subcutaneous fluids are fluids given under the skin. This means they can

 to keep your cat nicely hydrated, which in turn should help maintain kidney function and

-improve his or her well-being by removing that hungover feeling.
+improve wellbeing by avoiding that hungover feeling.

 Although sub-Qs can be of great benefit to cats who need them, not all CKD